-Figure Summary of natural disasters, showing reported number of the the number of disasters. people killed and the number of people affected over the period 1900-2009.
+Figure 1.2: Summary of natural disasters, showina reported the number of disasters, the number of people killed and the number of people affected over the period 1900-2009.
 Source: EM-DAT (2009).

 Disaster information collected at the local level (e.g., DesInventar) is more complete, as it includes also small-magnitude/high-frequency events, but the coverage of such databases is limited worldwide.
 One of the major problems with the use of disaster databases for natural hazard and risk assessment, is that they normally lack proper georeferencing of the reported events (Verelst, 1999).
 A comparitive study of the EM-DAT, Sigma and NATCAT databases carried out for four countries showed that these databases differed significantly (Guha-Sapir and Below, 2002).